-trusted-keys Statement Grammar
+dnssec-keys Statement Grammar

 '''

+dnssec-keys { string ( static-key |

-trusted-keys { string integer integer
+initial-key ) integer integer

-integer quoted_string; ... };
+quoted_string; ... };

 '''

-trusted-keys Statement Definition and Usage
+dnssec-keys Statement Definition and Usage

-The trusted-keys statement defines DNSSEC security roots.
+The dnssec-keys statement defines DNSSEC trust anchors.
 DNSSEC is described in Section 4.8.

-A security root is defined when the public key for a non-authoritative zone is known, but cannot be securely obtained through DNS, either because it is the DNS root zone or because its parent zone is unsigned.
-Once a key has been configured as a trusted key, it is treated as if it had been validated and proven secure.
-The resolver attempts DNSSEC validation on all DNS data in subdomains of a security root.
+A trust anchor is defined when the public key for a non-authoritative zone is known, but cannot be securely obtained through DNS, either because it is the DNS root zone or because its parent zone is unsigned.
+Once a key has been configured as a trust anchor, it is treated as if it had been validated and proven secure.